SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 The difference of course is stark, so I am *not* being pedantic.
 There are painful realities to taking on bank debt.
-You get the credit initially, along with signing an explicit or implicit (credit card) agreement to repay.
+You get the credit initially, along with signing an explicit or one-time (credit card) agreement to repay.
 Then you spend, or why else use a credit card?
 So your credit gets moved into someone else's bank account, they are now in credit to the bank, and you are in debt, equally, at least until the interest charges accrue.